caspercommunityio/blockchain-authenticator-contract/README.md

 List of 3 Elements "ID1;VALUE, ID2;VALUE, ID3;VALUE" => 2b00000003000000090000004944313b56414c5545090000004944323b56414c5545090000004944333b56414c55450e0a
 ```

-With these examples, you can try different tests scenario on testnet.
+With these examples, you can try different tests scenarios on testnet.

 The result of the deploy should be like this :